garylb2/async-js-example/docs/JSAsyncSyntax.md

 The main limitation of the callback pattern is **Callback Hell**.
 Where when you want to do a series of chained asynchronous operations (where a follow-up operation is dependent on a previous one), you have to create either an ever more indented block of code or you have to pass callback functions further and further through different function invocations.

 ### Library Modernization
-Since the Node.js Library functions use the callback pattern, if you want to use them with the more modern patterns, you must modernize them with the following bit of code.
+Since the Node.js Library functions use the callback pattern, if you want to use them with the more modern patterns, you can easily modernize them with the following bit of code.

 ```javascript 1.6
 const util = require('util');